-Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Contingencies We evaluate various legal, environmental, and other potential claims against us to determine if an accrual or disclosure of the contingency is appropriate.
-If it is probable that an ultimate loss will be incurred, we accrue a liability for the estimate of the ultimate loss.
-Our disclosure and accrual of loss contingencies (i.e., losses that may or may not occur) contain uncertainties because they are based on our assessment of the likelihood that the expenses will actually occur, and our estimate of the likely cost.
-Our We have several environmental clean-up activities related to current and closed facilities that mostly involve soil and groundwater contamination.
-Based upon facts available at this time, we believe reserves are adequate, however cost countace of the diamate 1055. estimates and judgments are subjective and can involve matters in litigation, the results of which are generally very unpredictable. estimates could change as we determine more about the severity and cost of remediation.
+Effect if Actual Results Description 9 Differ From Assumptions Contingencies We evaluate various legal, environmental, Our disclosure and accrual of loss contingencies (i.e., We have several environmental clean-up activities and other potential claims against us to losses that may or may not occur) contain uncertainties related to current and closed facilities that mostly determine if an accrual or disclosure of the because they are based on our assessment of the involve soil and groundwater contamination.
+Based contingency is appropriate.
+If it is probable likelihood that the expenses will actually occur, and upon facts available at this time, we believe that an ultimate loss will be incurred, we our estimate of the likely cost.
+Our estimates and reserves are adequate, however cost estimates accrue a liability for the estimate of the judgments are subjective and can involve matters in could change as we determine more about the ultimate loss. litigation, the results of which are generally very severity and cost of remediation. unpredictable.